 At the time, I was not yet closely acquainted with Neil Young: iconic songwriter, bonafide rock and roller, maker of many classic records – at least not nearly in the way I am now.
 I’d always enjoyed hearing “Rockin’ in the Free World” on road trip playlists or at backyard barbecues and thought “Ohio” was a kick-ass song.
 I really dug “Down By the River,” along with a few other singles I knew, but I had yet to take the proper plunge into one of the richest and most acclaimed catalogs of any singer-songwriter to ever walk the earth.
 That would all soon change.

 After “Harvest Moon” nursed away my hangover that morning, I took it upon myself to start digging.
-In a bit of a spell, I was determined to find out what made Neil Young so great.
+Transfixed by the dreaminess of his classic 1992 tune, I was determined to find out what made Neil Young so great.
 Over the previous few years, I had been spending large chunks of time rekindling myself with classic rock stalwarts from the ʼ60s, ʼ70s and beyond, so another deep dive into a lengthy discography was right up my alley.

 In reading about Neil, I inevitably ended up at the beginning.
 First, a brief study of Buffalo Springfield, followed by his first solo recordings, and subsequently, his prolific golden age: starting with Everybody Knows This Is Nowhere and running through Tonight’s the Night and Rust Never Sleeps.
 Eager to consume, I was astonished at the sheer volume of great albums I had found to immerse myself in.